RobustoFramework/Robusto/components/robusto/conductor/README.md

   - [Use cases](#use-cases)
   - [Future developments](#future-developments)

-# About
+# Purposes
-Different from controlling, which is about maintaining boundaries and restrictions, _conducting_ actively initiates and takes responsibility for actions.

-In Robusto, it serves the following purposes:
 ## Energy conservation
 For devices in a network to be able to conserve energy, they need to go down in low-energy modes and shut down.
 The conductor enables this to be synchronized so that devices wake up at the same time.
-From the perspecive of the devices of the network, a network that is usually down and asleep, will always be up and available.
+From the perspecive of the devices of the network, a network that is usually down and asleep saving energy, will seem to be always up and available.

 ## Timing
 * Sensors <br/>To make proper time series of data, we need to take measurements over time, and in regular intervals.